-This is 5.42 km2 of forested land in this catchment and the percentage area under forest cover is quite low compared to the national average.
+There is 3.7 km2 of forested land in this catchment but the percentage area under forest cover is quite low compared to the national average.
 Unlike agriculture, the location of forestry activity is known and not much forestry activity occurs in close proximity to the shellfish area.
-The EPA's diffuse model risk assessment, which investigates the relationship between catchment attributes (percentages of diffuse land cover including forestry), water chemistry and ecological status, identifies some diffuse risk areas in the catchment (Map 13).
-However, the more recent risk assessment, undertaken by the WFD Forest and Water study, does not highlight any areas of acidification, eutrophication or sedimentation risk (Maps 25, 26 and 27).
-Monitoring does not indicate any water quality issues which are likely to be attributable to forestry and therefore forestry is unlikely to affect shellfish water quality in this shellfish area.
+The EPA's diffuse model risk assessment, which investigates the relationship between catchment attributes (percentages of diffuse land cover including forestry), water chemistry and ecological status, highlights significant diffuse risk areas in the catchment (Map 13).
+However, the more recent risk assessment, undertaken by the WFD Forest and Water study, does not highlight any areas of acidification, eutrophication and sedimentation risk (Maps 25, 26 and 27).
+Monitoring does not indicate any water quality issues which are likely to be attributable to forestry and therefore forestry is unlikely to be affecting shellfish water quality in this shellfish area.